I2BKeit/terraform-github-action/README.md

 # terraform-github-action
-Use gihub action to create terraform
+Use gihub action to create resource terraform